Douglas D. Scott

 In another convergence the work at the Little Bighorn and the discovery of soldiers’ skeletal remains brought Scott into contact with Clyde Snow.
 Snow did an exceptional analysis of those remains, but also cajoled Doug Scott and Melissa Connor into taking the methods they developed in battlefield recovery to the field of forensic science.
 Snow’s statement that they should take their methods to a “real” battlefield led them to working for Physicians for Human Rights, the UN El Salvador Truth Commission, the UN Truth Commission for Former Yugoslavia, the International Criminal Tribunal for Former Yugoslavia, the International Criminal Tribunal for Rwanda, the U.S. State Department on a case in northern Cyprus, for PHR on the Greek side of Cyprus, and for the Regime Crime Liaison Office in Iraq.
 Connor shifted from prehistoric and historic archaeology to full-time forensic archaeology in 2000.
 She now directs the Forensic Investigation Research Station (FIRS) for Colorado Mesa University in Grand Junction, Colorado.
 Both Scott and Connor are Fellows of the American Academy of Forensic Sciences.

 For this work, Scott has been honored with awards from the National Park Service.
 In 1992, he was awarded the Department of Interior's Meritorious Service Award and Medal for career accomplishments and innovative research.
 He served as the president of the Society for Historical Archaeology from 2006-2007.
 In 2015 Scott received the J. C. Harrington Award, presented by the Society for Historical Archaeology for his life-time contributions to archaeology centered on scholarship.
-Scott is also a member of the Advisory Board for Armchair General Magazine.
+Scott is also a member of the editorial board for the "Journal of Conflict Archaeology".